Fake IRS Letter: How to Verify a Real IRS Notice

 2. Missing the IRS logo or the correct taxpayer information.

-3. Misspellings, grammatical errors, or odd syntax.
+3. Misspellings, grammatical errors, or odd syntax

 A lot of IRS scam letters are written by scammers who speak English as a second language.
-If you see grammatical errors or if the wording just doesn’t feel right, you may have received a scam letter.
+If you see grammatical errors or the wording just doesn’t feel right, you may have received a scam letter.
 This is a big red flag because the IRS always uses proper grammar and correct spelling.

+They have also taken measures in recent years to make their letters as easy to read as possible so taxpayers of all reading levels can understand them.
 However, just because the letter has perfect grammar doesn’t mean that it’s real.
 You also have to take into account all of the other elements on this list.

 4. Incorrect language

 This can be a hard issue for non-tax professionals to spot, but scam letters often use different language than real IRS letters.
 In particular, they may include the following phrases: distraint warrant, notice of warranted lien, and seizure and forfeiture may be imminent due to nonpayment.
-The IRS doesn’t use these phrases.

 5. Threatening demand for immediate payment.